-From here, you will visit the Moon Valley, a clay formation resembling the face of the Moon and take a teleferico-
+From here, you will visit the Moon Valley, a clay formation resembling the face of the Moon and take a teleferico-cable car ride over the city of La Paz, enjoying an aerial view of the city.

 La Paz - Resting at an altitude of 3,660 metres, La Paz is one of the highest cities in the world.
 It is therefore important to take time to acclimatise.
 La Paz is one of the fastest growing cities in Latin America.
 The tradition is rich and lively markets are ever-present with some of the finest alpaca knitwear to be found.